Genthus/genthus/content/commissions.md

 # Pricing
 {{< commissionPrices >}}

-If your request isn't contemplated in this form or you have any questions, feel free to DM/email me on social media or at [commissions@genthus.art](mailto:commissions@genthus.art)
+If your request isn't contemplated in this form or you have any questions, feel free to email me on discord (genthus) or at [commissions@genthus.art](mailto:commissions@genthus.art)

 # Off limits